 WE HAVE DEVELOPED A NATURAL, PLASTIC-FREE FORMULATION TECHNOLOGY - SUSTAINE®

 Sustaine microencapsulation technology is derived from yeast.
 Multiple active ingredients can be loaded into the core.

-When diluted in water, pores in the walls of the capsule open.
 Active ingredients are released while the pores remain open in the presence of water.